junxit/us-congress-bills-110/metadata.md

 - 2007-12-13 — Referred to the Committee on Financial Services, and in addition to the Committees on Oversight and Government Reform, Foreign Affairs, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-12-13 — Referred to the Committee on Financial Services, and in addition to the Committees on Oversight and Government Reform, Foreign Affairs, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-12-13 — Referred to the Committee on Financial Services, and in addition to the Committees on Oversight and Government Reform, Foreign Affairs, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-12-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-12-18 — Cleared for White House.
+- 2007-12-18 — Considered as unfinished business. (consideration: CR H16767-16768)
+- 2007-12-18 — Considered under suspension of the rules. (consideration: CR H16753-16760)
+- 2007-12-18 — DEBATE - The House proceeded with forty minutes of debate on S. 2271.
+- 2007-12-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-18 — Mr. Frank (MA) moved to suspend the rules and pass the bill.
+- 2007-12-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 1179). (text: CR H16753-16755)
+- 2007-12-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 1179).(text: CR H16753-16755)